Rainy Night In The Magic Kingdom

 A book published of the strips, entitled The Calvin and Hobbes Lazy Sunday Book, gave me the idea for today’s post.
-First, because I thought it might be neat to see if I could tell a story without using my normally verbose style (even though I have sort of failed this task already with this introduction of the concept).
-Second, because I am lazy on Sundays, and this allows me to create a post for Sundays without expending a whole lot of effort.
+I thought it might be neat to see if I could tell a story without using my normally verbose style (even though I have sort of failed this task already with this introduction of the concept), in photo essay form.

 With that in mind, here is “Rainy Night in the Magic Kingdom.”